illinois-cs241/illinois-cs241.github.io/_tutorials/development.md

 ### Using SSH keys

 GitHub provides an easy way to add SSH keys to your account.
 GitHub's documentation can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?platform=linux).
-This method has the added benefit that you can reuse the same SSH key for passwordless authentication to your CS341 VM.
+This method has the added benefit that you can reuse the same SSH key for password-less authentication to your CS341 VM.

 In summary: